1991 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

-The 1991 Lincoln cent was struck at a turning point in history, marked by dramatic global change.
+The 1991 Lincoln cent was struck at a turning point in world history.
 On December 25th of that year, the Soviet Union officially collapsed, marking the end of the Cold War.
-That same year, the United States Mint produced over 9.3 billion Lincoln cents, setting a production record in modern coinage history.
+That same year, the United States Mint churned out over 9.3 billion Lincoln cents — a staggering production record for modern U.S. coinage.

 1991 Penny Value By Variety